Calculation - Advanced

 Answer

 The predefined junctions in BASTIAN refer to solid junctions between solid elements, which is hardly applicable to common junctions between these double walls, at least not in higher sound classes.
-Until EN 12354-1 has been updated (work in progress, gently, contribute), the user has to choose a junction without attenuation (#15), and then add their own flanking transmission element where the correct junction attenuation is included.
-Please contribute examples to the SAU database.
-However, frequently it turns out this path is not so important, using one of the standard junctions is on the safe side with one exception, timber joist floors on light weight walls.
+Until EN ISO 12354-1 has been tested and verified (work in progress, gently, contribute), the user has to choose a junction without attenuation (#15), and then add their own flanking transmission element where the correct junction attenuation is included.
+Please contribute examples to the SAU Nordic database.
+However, frequently it turns out this path is not so important, using one of the standard junctions is on the safe side with one exception, timber joist floors on light weight walls, where the ceiling suspension prevents direct transmission but vibration of joists may still excite the wall studs.
+There are many papers on this issue, look for the AkuLite project reports and congress papers presented (see Böcker & Artiklar) or at Euronoise or Internoise.
+Contact me in case of doubt.

-The calculated sound insulation sometimes appears to be too HIGH.
+The calculated sound insulation of concrete structures sometimes appears to be too HIGH.
 Why ?

 Answer